wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/5-implement-azure-ad-connect-pass-through-authentication.md

  -  User sign-ins to Outlook clients using legacy protocols such as Exchange ActiveSync, SMTP, POP, and IMAP.
  -  User sign-ins to Skype for Business that support modern authentication, including online and hybrid topologies.
 Learn more about supported topologies [here](https://technet.microsoft.com/library/mt803262.aspx?azure-portal=true).
  -  Azure AD domain joins for Windows 10 devices.
- -  App passwords for Multi-Factor Authentication.
+ -  App passwords for multifactor authentication.

 ### Unsupported scenarios

 The following scenarios aren't supported:

  -  User sign-ins to legacy Office client applications, excluding Outlook (see **Supported scenarios** above): Office 2010, and Office 2013 *without* modern authentication.
 Organizations are encouraged to switch to modern authentication, if possible.
 Modern authentication allows for Pass-through Authentication support.
-It also helps you secure your user accounts by using [conditional access](/azure/active-directory/active-directory-conditional-access-azure-portal) features, such as Azure Active Directory Multi-Factor Authentication.
+It also helps you secure your user accounts by using [conditional access](/azure/active-directory/active-directory-conditional-access-azure-portal) features, such as Azure Active Directory Multifactor authentication.
  -  Access to calendar sharing and free/busy information in Exchange hybrid environments on Office 2010 only.
  -  User sign-ins to Skype for Business client applications *without* modern authentication.
  -  User sign-ins to PowerShell version 1.0.
 We recommended that you use PowerShell version 2.0.